eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::EzsigndocumentCreateObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentCreateObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentDeleteObjectV1Response;
+use EzmaxApi::Object::EzsigndocumentEditEzsignformfieldgroupsV1Request;
+use EzmaxApi::Object::EzsigndocumentEditEzsignformfieldgroupsV1Response;
 use EzmaxApi::Object::EzsigndocumentEditEzsignsignaturesV1Request;
 use EzmaxApi::Object::EzsigndocumentEditEzsignsignaturesV1Response;
 use EzmaxApi::Object::EzsigndocumentEndPrematurelyV1Response;
 use EzmaxApi::Object::EzsigndocumentGetDownloadUrlV1Response;
 use EzmaxApi::Object::EzsigndocumentGetDownloadUrlV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentGetDownloadUrlV1ResponseMPayload;
+use EzmaxApi::Object::EzsigndocumentGetEzsignformfieldgroupsV1Response;
+use EzmaxApi::Object::EzsigndocumentGetEzsignformfieldgroupsV1ResponseAllOf;
+use EzmaxApi::Object::EzsigndocumentGetEzsignformfieldgroupsV1ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentGetEzsignpagesV1Response;
 use EzmaxApi::Object::EzsigndocumentGetEzsignpagesV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentGetEzsignpagesV1ResponseMPayload;
+use EzmaxApi::Object::EzsigndocumentGetEzsignsignaturesV1Response;
+use EzmaxApi::Object::EzsigndocumentGetEzsignsignaturesV1ResponseAllOf;
+use EzmaxApi::Object::EzsigndocumentGetEzsignsignaturesV1ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentGetFormDataV1Response;
 use EzmaxApi::Object::EzsigndocumentGetFormDataV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentGetFormDataV1ResponseMPayload;